 Rhode Tour + Sakonnet Digital History

 Rhode Tour is built upon Curatescape, the same digital platform used for Sakonnet Historical.
 Rhode Tour also uses the methods and practices established during the creation of Sakonnet Historical, including the idea of “hyper-local” history and storytelling.
-Unlike Sakonnet Historical, which includes content researched and written mainly by Public Humanities students, Rhode Tour relies on partners throughout Rhode Island to contribute content.
+Rhode Tour relies on partners throughout Rhode Island to contribute content.
 RICH facilitates this by providing partners with financial support, and the Center for Public Humanities supplies project management and technology expertise, in addition to research and writing by students, often as part of a course requirement.

-Sakonnet Historical is a collaborative project between the Brown Center for Public Humanities, the Tiverton Public Library, and the Little Compton Historical Society to curate the stories and histories of the Sakonnet River area.
+Sakonnet Historical is a collaborative project between the Brown Center for Public Humanities, the Tiverton Public Library, the Little Compton Historical Society, and the Tiverton Land Trust to curate the stories and histories of the Sakonnet River area.

 Visit the project website at Sakonnet Historical to read the latest entries on sites of historical and cultural importance in Little Compton and Tiverton, Rhode Island.
 These entries contain information about local points of interest, augmented with historic images and media from archival collections and historical publications.
 All of the entries are tagged on the project’s GPS-enabled map, making it easy to locate these sites on the contemporary landscape.

 Rhode Tour and Sakonnet Historical can be downloaded as a free app, accessible through iTunes App Stores and Google Play, making it possible to create your own self-guided tour to explore these sites in person by car, bicycle, or even on foot.